andmar8/Panopto-Java-FolderCreator/README.md

 Slight nuance
 -------------

-In our testing we noticed a strange nuance, when you create a folder the API call is succesfully sent and the folder "is" being create**d** but often isn't **visible** in the Panopto GUI for a short period of time (seconds), but a lot longer than you would expect for such a seemingly simple API call(???)
+In our testing we noticed a strange nuance... when you create a folder, the API call is succesfully sent and the folder "is" being create*d* but often isn't **visible** in the Panopto GUI for a short period of time (seconds), but a lot longer than you would expect for such a seemingly simple API call(???)